ZhengdongWang/zhengdongwang.com/productivity.md

 ## Think about direction

+{{ alexander }}

+> In my life as an architect, I find that the single thing which inhibits young professionals, new students most severely, is their acceptance of standards that are too low.
+If I ask a student whether her design is as good as Chartres, she often smiles tolerantly at me as if to say, "Of course not, that isn’t what I am trying to do. . . .
+I could never do that."

+> Then, I express my disagreement, and tell her: "That standard must be our standard.
+If you are going to be a builder, no other standard is worthwhile.
+That is what I expect of myself in my own buildings, and it is what I expect of my students."
+Gradually, I show the students that they have a right to ask this of themselves, and must ask this of themselves.
+Once that level of standard is in their minds, they will be able to figure out, for themselves, how to do better, how to make something that is as profound as that.

+> Two things emanate from this changed standard.
+First, the work becomes more fun.
+It is deeper, it never gets tiresome or boring, because one can never really attain this standard.
+One's work becomes a lifelong work, and one keeps trying and trying.
+So it becomes very fulfilling, to live in the light of a goal like this.
+But secondly, it does change what people are trying to do.
+It takes away from them the everyday, lower-level aspiration that is purely technical in nature, (and which we have come to accept) and replaces it with something deep, which will make a real difference to all of us that inhabit the earth.

+{{ autotranslucence }}

+> The way to extraordinary growth and changes often involves a fundamental ontological or ‘lens’ shift in how you see the world.
+Magicians are wearing not just better, but fundamentally differently shaped lenses to the rest of us...

+> ‘What are the things I say I value but don’t act as if I value, and what would my life feel like on inside if I actually acted as if I valued those things?’

 {{ altman_productivity }}

 > It doesn’t matter how fast you move if it’s in a worthless direction.
 Picking the right thing to work on is the most important element of productivity and usually almost ignored.
 So think about it more!...